MathisHammel/kara71.github.io/_posts/2019-02-09-Android-Data-Science.md

 ![img jadx7]({{ site.baseurl }}/images/2019-02-tgtg/jadx7.png)

 Owning this list of endpoints is cool but not very useful : the server often expects us to send parameters to the API (search criteria, user credentials, GPS position, etc.) but these query parameters are nowhere to be found in the source code related to these endpoints.
-This means there must be somewhere else the endpoints are generated.
+This means the endpoints must be generated somewhere else.
 After a few more searches, we finally get it : a few lines of code where endpoints are actually called with all the query parameters needed !

 ![img jadx8]({{ site.baseurl }}/images/2019-02-tgtg/jadx8.png)